 Whenever you are purchasing a renting a tank, always check for the visual inspection sticker and hydrostatic test stamp before accepting it.
 If you have multiple tanks, check to see that the tank you plan on diving with doesn’t have an expired sticker.

-Before buying a second-hand tank, ask to see a documented history of visual inspections and hydrostatic tests to ensure that the tank is still in good condition.
+Before buying a scuba tank second-hand, ask to see a documented history of visual inspections and hydrostatic tests to ensure that the tank is still in good condition.
 It is your duty as a certified diver to make sure your tank is safe for use so that you do not endanger yourself or anyone around you.